amitioholics/Campuz/README.md

-# Student Management System
+# Campuz - Student Management System

-A comprehensive web application built with Next.js, TypeScript, and Supabase for managing students, courses, attendance, and exams.
+A comprehensive web application built with Next.js, TypeScript, and Supabase for managing students, courses, attendance, and exams in educational institutions.

 ## Features